-Dorotea Radušić was born in 1995 in Zagreb.
-After graduating from high school and music school, she enrolled into the Zagreb Academy of Fine Art, department of Animated film and new media.
-She facilitated many stop-animation children’s workshops – at the Tobogan festival in Rijeka, Animafest, Frooom and Center for Culture Trešnjevka.
+DOROTEA RADUŠIĆ was born in 1995 in Zagreb.
+After graduating from high school and music school, she enrolled into the Zagreb Academy of Fine Arts, department of Animated film and new media.
+She facilitated many stop animation children’s workshops – at the Tobogan festival in Rijeka, Animafest, Frooom and Center for Culture Trešnjevka, as well as Supertoon International Animation Festival.
 She likes summer, the sea, ice cream and festivals.

 MARTIN BABIĆ, who lives in Zagreb, his hometown, is an animator who also does a lot of other stuff.
 He attended the Zagreb Academy of Fine Arts, which was an unforgetable experience for him, and has a degree in Animation.
 Since graduation, he has made his debut with the film “Jure Grando – Štrigun iz Kringe” and participated in the production of several other films.
 His second animated short is “Balada o fruli i ogrlici” (The Balad of the Flute and the Necklace, 2019).
 He facilitates animated film workshops for children and youth in collaboration with a variety of organizations and is a frequent collaborator of Supertoon festival.